 The next day I drove three hours back to Tucson and then south to the small town of Continental.
 Antelope Jack Rabbits are along the road south of Continental towards Madera Canyon, a well known birding site.
 John Fox saw 3 along here in the mid morning.
 I drove up and down the road late in the afternoon for an hour and a half before spotting one at dusk.
 An impressive rabbit.
 I was focussing on the desert along the first 5 miles of road out of Continental and saw the rabbit about a mile along one of the dirt tracks off to the west.

-During my second night I found a Banner-tailed Kangaroo Rat pretty much where John Fox had seen them.
+During my second night I found what I am almost sure was a Banner-tailed Kangaroo Rat pretty much where John Fox had seen them.
+Though I need to photograph one properly before I can tick this species off as there are several other species here too.
 To add some more information to his details, Sunrise Road is off to the west at mile marker 412 along Rt 80.
 This is three miles into Arizona and south of the town of Rodeo (the mile markers get reset when the road crosses the state line).

 There was a bright moon and gust winds which probably didn’t help rodent activity.
 I saw only one kangaroo rat along the road and couldn’t get a photo.
 It was too large to be anything other than Banner-tailed, and was perhaps half a mile along Sunrise Road, about 100 yards before the “Animas” track crosses sunrise road.